A lot or a little?

 Is it any good?

-Coming off the success of The Graduate, director Mike Nichols and screenwriter Buck Henry's next project was an adaptation of Joseph Heller's classic antiwar dark satire Catch-22.
-With an all-star cast (for 1970, anyway) of everyone from Alan Arkin to Orson Welles, Bob Newhart to Martin Sheen, the film version of Catch-22 -- while firmly rooted in the countercultural tenor of the early 1970's -- stands the test of time almost as brilliantly as the 1961 novel.
+The film version of Catch-22 -- while firmly rooted in the countercultural tenor of the early 1970's -- stands the test of time almost as brilliantly as the classic 1961 novel.
+Coming off the success of The Graduate, director Mike Nichols and screenwriter Buck Henry's next project was an adaptation of Joseph Heller's classic antiwar dark satire.
+The film boasts an all-star cast (for 1970, anyway) of everyone from Alan Arkin to Orson Welles, Bob Newhart to Martin Sheen.
 Its evergreen comments on the devastation of war, the absurdity of bureaucracy, and the blind greed of those who profit from others' misery hold up even today.

 Catch-22 isn't so much a linear plot as it is a collection of instances involving revolving cast of characters responding to war in their own ways.
 There is Dobbs (played by Jon Voight), who finds the markets and the money to be made in the "opportunity."
 There is Orr (played by a very young Bob Balaban), who views his plane crashes as "practice runs" for a future escape.
 And then, there is Yossarian, who, for all his glib talk and outrageous antics and claims of insanity, emerges as the only character who seems sane surrounded by so much craziness.

 Families can talk about the term "Catch-22."
 Since the release of this classic novel by Joseph Heller in 1961, the term is used to describe many situations besides those encountered during war.
 What are some examples of "Catch-22" in day-to-day life?